aviasd/Assembly-Snake/README.md

 (Working only if you are in Play mode.
-If you are in Game Over mode, the controls will not work and you will need to run the game again)
+If you are in Game Over mode, the controls will not work and you will need to run the program again)